brunoand/brunoand.github.io/_pages/cv.md

 Education
 ======
 * B.S. in Biotechnology, State University of the West Zone, 2009
-* M.S. in Computational and System Biology, Oswaldo Cruz Foundation, 2012
+* M.S. in Computational Biology and Systems, Oswaldo Cruz Institute, 2012
-* Ph.D in Computational and System Biology, Oswaldo Cruz Foundation, 2016
+* Ph.D in Computational Biology and Systems, Oswaldo Cruz Institute, 2016

 Work experience
 ======